vcc-csc212/sm21/_docs/labs/lab18/lab18.md

 1.)
 At any given step, enumerate all possible actions.
 	1.2.)
 Make one of the enumerated actions
 	1.3.)
 Evaluate the new partial solution.
 If we obtain 'True', also return 'True' else try a different action 2.)
-If we run out of moves, return 'False' to backback to a previous stage of the problem
+If we run out of moves, return 'False' to backtrack to a previous stage of the problem
 ```

 Let's take a look at an example; solving a game of Sujiko!